mahender-kunchala/todo__app/README.md

 # todo_list

-Developed using flutter and firebase
+Developed using flutter and firebase.
 A basic app with CRUD operations.